brianglass/anastasis/files/monday_matins.md

 font-family:&quot;Book Antiqua&quot;">The Seraphim, drawing near immediately to the deifying Light, and wholly filled by it, are radiant with the primal brilliance that is first bestowed, and as second lights by their position they are made divine.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Aiming to hymn with zeal the AngelsÂ‘ radiance, let us believers, with purity of mind and unpolluted mouths, through them ask for help from God, and may we attain their brilliance.</span>
+font-family:&quot;Book Antiqua&quot;">Aiming to hymn with zeal the Angels‘ radiance, let us believers, with purity of mind and unpolluted mouths, through them ask for help from God, and may we attain their brilliance.</span>

 ****